glycerine/thinkgo/README.md

 In the channel lifecycle table below, we assume an unbuffered channel.
 As an important exercise, you should construct the analagous chart for a buffered channel.

+NOTE: This is for channel operations _OUTSIDE_ a select{} statement.
+Since the select{} statement builds on this logic, you need to memorize this first.

 | unbuffered channel | | | |
 |--------|---------|---------|------------|
 | *state\action:*  | *send on* | *receive on* | *close* |